inSileco/inSileco.github.io/content/post/2018/goDebianTesting/index.markdown

 3. if yes go back to 1

 I don't think this is the best approach, as I could have either copy-pasted the full package list to install them all at once or use the [`dist-upgrade`](https://askubuntu.com/questions/81585/what-is-dist-upgrade-and-why-does-it-upgrade-more-than-upgrade) command instead.
 But it worked:

 <img src = "assets/updeb5.png#center" style="width:80%"></img>

-"Yeah!! all right, all done, all good!:fire:" I naïvely thought at that stage.
+"Yeah!!
+All right, all done, all good!:fire:" I naively thought at that stage.